-Exhibit 3: recommendations to the Council
+Exhibit 3: recommendations to the Council are set out below

-Reco ommendations R1 The Council must ensure that it maintains a complete cashbook prepared from source documents.
-R2 The Council should ensure that the cashbook is properly reconciled with the bank account on a regular (eg monthly) basis.
+Reco mmendations R1 The Council must ensure that it maintains a complete cashbook prepared from source documents.
+R2 The Council should ensure that the cashbook is properly reconciled with the bank account on a regular basis.
 R3 The Council must ensure that it retains all original documents to support payments made.
 R4 The Council must ensure that the Statement of Accounts is prepared and approved before 30 June each year.
-R5 The Council should ensure that individual councillors understand their responsibilities for the annual accounts.
+R5 The Council should ensure that individual Councillors understand their responsibilities for the annual accounts.
 R6 The Council should ensure that the accounts are submitted for audit promptly following approval.
 R7 The Council must ensure that it complies with the requirements of the Act and the Regulations promptly in relation to the 2015-16 and 2016-17 accounts.
-R8 The Council should retain sufficient evidence that it has complied with its statutory duties.
+R8 The Council should retain sufficient evidence to demonstrate that it has complied with its statutory duties.
 R9 The Council must ensure that it prepares a budget in accordance with the Local Government Finance Act 1992 prior to setting its precept.
-R10 The Council should monitor its expenditure against this budget throughout the year (eg by quarterly comparisons of expenditure against budget).
-R11 The Council must ensure that it issues an agreed contract of employment setting out the terms and conditions of employment for the Clerk.
-R12 The Council should review the payment of the Clerk's salary to confirm the salary and that deductions for tax (including tax on the expenses allowance) have been calculated correctly.
-R13 The Council should ensure that the non-payment of tax to HMRC is regularised and any overdue payments are brought up to date.
-R14 The Council must ensure that it maintains proper payroll records and pays the deductions to HMRC promptly.
-R15 The Council must ensure that it engages an internal audit provider as soon as possible and agrees appropriate terms of reference for the auditor.
-R16 The Council must ensure that its minutes are signed by the person presiding at the meeting at which the minutes are approved.
-R17 The Council must ensure that it adopts a Code of Conduct for members at the earliest opportunity.
+R10 The Council should monitor its expenditure against this budget throughout the year eg by quarterly comparisons of expenditure against budget.
+R11 The Council must ensure that its decision to issue a precept is recorded in its minutes.
+R12 The Council must ensure that it issues a written contract setting out the terms and conditions of employment for the Clerk.
+R13 The Council should review the payment of the Clerk's salary to confirm the salary and deductions for tax (including tax on the expenses allowance) have been calculated correctly.